mk270/whitakers-words/plan.md

 * less deeply nested subprogrammes
 * subprogrammes that perform fewer tasks with fewer local variables
 * a less flat structure at the source file level (>30 packages in one directory)
-* less reliance on mutable stat
+* less reliance on mutable state
 * less reliance on dummy values in enumerations
 * documentation of the various packages and how they fit together